-To store a static secret, you need to create a key and configure its value.
-All secret values are encrypted using the patented Akeyless distributed fragment cryptography (DFC) technology.
+When you create a static secret, you need to name it and provide the secret value.
+All secret values are encrypted using patented Akeyless Distributed Fragment Cryptography (DFC) technology.

 Make sure you've fulfilled the prerequisites.
 It's time to create a static secret.